 Child IQ and prenatal exposure to air pollution

-The developing fetus and young child are especially vulnerable to neurotoxicants, such as polycyclic aromatic hydrocarbons (PAHs) that are released during the combustion of fossil fuel and other organic material.
+The developing fetus and young child are especially vulnerable to neurotoxicants, such as polycyclic aromatic hydrocarbons (PAHs) released during the combustion of fossil fuels and other organic material.

-Two long-term studies are revealing that common air pollutants breathed by pregnant women may be reducing their children’s intelligence.
-The studies involve more than 400 women in two cities - New York City and Krakow, Poland.
-Researchers found that 5-year-olds whose mothers had above-average exposure to PAHs score about four points lower on IQ tests than children whose mothers had below-average exposure.4
+Two long-term studies have revealed that common air pollutants breathed by pregnant women may be reducing their children’s intelligence.
+The studies involve more than 400 women in two cities — New York City and Krakow, Poland (both well established as heavily polluted urban areas).

 Poor air quality exposure and student GPA

-The relationship between children’s health and academic achievement have consistently found that poorer health status is associated with worse academic achievement outcomes.5 When children are unhealthy, they may have more difficulty learning than their healthy counterparts and have poorer academic achievement outcomes.6
+The relationship between children’s health and academic achievement has consistently been highlighted in studies that demonstrated that poorer health status is associated with poorer academic achievement outcomes.6 When children are unhealthy, they may have more difficulty learning and have poorer academic achievement outcomes than their healthy counterparts.
+7